Multivalue AD attributes are not displayed in email signatures

 This problem affects users in hybrid environments in which local AD attributes are synced to Office 365 via Azure AD Connect.

-This issue is related to MS Azure AD only - it's not connected with our software.
-Currently, Microsoft allows third-party applications to access only single-value attributes.
-The company does not share information if and when there will be a fix to support multivalue attributes.
+This issue is related to Azure AD only – it's not connected to our software.
+Although it is possible to sync multivalue attributes from an on-premises Active Directory, currently there is no way to use them either across Microsoft 365 (as stated in this Microsoft's article) or by any third-party applications.
+Microsoft does not share information if and when there will be a fix to support multivalue attributes.
 There is no solution or workaround as of now.

 If you are having this problem, we recommend that you use only single-value AD attributes as placeholders in your email signatures.